Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Recent Performances

-- Against the Dolphins last week, Hilliard rushed eight times for 45 yards (5.6 yards per carry) and scored one touchdown.
+- Against the Dolphins last week, Hilliard rushed eight times for 45 yards (5.6 yards per attempt) and scored one touchdown.

 - Hilliard also tacked on 33 yards on three receptions.

-- In his last three games, Hilliard has rushed for 114 yards (38.0 per game) on 22 carries with one touchdown.
+- Over his last three games, Hilliard has 114 rushing yards (38.0 per game) on 22 carries with one touchdown.

 Hilliard's Tennessee Teammates